What is 5G IoT Market?

 - Technical Issues Due To Multiple Carrier Involvement

-Market Leaders and their expansionary development strategies
+Market Leaders and some development strategies

 In February 2019, Nokia partnered with Korea Telecom (KT) for conducting trials of 5G Network Function Virtualization (NFV) and network slicing.
 Nokia will also help KT to enhance 5G service and network operational efficiency.
 Also, Nokia collaborated with Vodafone on active antennas to boost 5G radio capacity and reduce the total cost of ownership.